Stamplay/docs/source/includes/codeblock.md

 To use the `require` method, simply pass the name of the desired NPM module to `require` to include inside your Code Block as you normally may in a Node.js enviornment.

-The example `require`s the [underscore](http://underscorejs.org/), [request](https://github.com/request/request), and [Stamplay Node.js SDK](https://github.com/Stamplay/stamplay-nodejs-sdk).
+The example `require`s the [lodash](https://lodash.com) and [Stamplay Node.js SDK](https://github.com/Stamplay/stamplay-nodejs-sdk) node module with a specific version.

 ## Common Errors

 These are some of the most common errors that you may encounter when writing Code Blocks:

-#### Writing code outside the method signature.

-No code outside the main `module.export`, please.
-It's a tradeoff for using Code Blocks .

 #### Async code not handled properly.

 If you're writing code in Node.js, async code is the way to go.
 If you're having problems syncronizing your code please consider the use of libraries such as q or async which are available in our modules.

-#### I’ve configured a Task that says “On Code Block run then ...” but it’s not working.
+#### I’ve configured a Flow that says “On Code Block run then ...” but it’s not working.

-There are several reason why the Task may not be triggered:
+There are several reason why the Flow may not be triggered:

-Tasks work only if the output has as **Content-Type** `application/json`: if you’re using the **Simple** or **Context** way to write a Code Block you can just pass null as the first argument (which is the error) and an object to the final callback, and Tasks will be triggered in the right way.
+Tasks work only if the output has as **Content-Type** `application/json`: if you’re using the **Simple** or **Context** way to write a Code Block you can just pass null as the first argument (which is the error) and an object to the final callback, and the Flow will be triggered in the right way.

 If you’re using the **Full Control** programming model, make sure to return `application/json` as Content-Type.

-A task is triggered only if the Code Block returns a `200` status code.
+A flow is triggered only if the Code Block returns a status code between 200 and 299.

-A Code Block is currently only executed only using `POST` request, ensure that you're using the right HTTP verb.
+A Code Block can currently be executed using `POST`, `GET`, `PUT`, `PATCH` or `DELETE` method, please ensure that you're using the right HTTP verb.

 ## Logs

-If you need to debug your Code Block to see how it behaves, check the **Logs** tab and you'll be able to see the `console.log` output, and the output of your Code Block from the callback, or the stack trace.
+If you need to debug your Code Block to see how it behaves, check the **Logs** tab and you'll be able to see the body request and response of each execution.
+Moreover you can check out the `console.log` output from the real time console available just next to your Code.

 ## Lost Logs